Note

 Frames, ticks, titles, and labels¶

-Setting the style of the map frames, ticks, etc, is handled by the frame
+Setting the style of the map frames, ticks, etc, is handled by the frame argument

-that all plotting methods of pygmt.Figure
+that all plotting methods of pygmt.Figure.

 import pygmt